 Fees: Cary Resident: $60 | Nonresident: $85

-The Town of Cary from Town-wide organization of fall youth instructional baseball and softball (league age 8-9) to an organization by geographic zone (Central, South and West).
+We've transitioned from a Town-wide organization of fall youth instructional baseball and softball (league age 8-9) to an organization by geographic zone (Central, South and West).
 The facilities located in each of these zones can be found on the zone map below (denoted by the yellow softball or white baseball).
 You will register your child in the zone you wish to practice and play games.

 Please note that older age groups (10 & up) must play on certain size fields.
 There are not fields of those specific sizes in each zone so these age groups are not zoned.

 Ages are determined as of April 30, 2019

 - Rookie (machine pitch) age 8-9

 - Single A (player pitch) age 10-11 (Average Skills)